Brandonchia/Exploratary-Data-Analysis/README.md

 # Exploratary-Data-Analysis
-# The code included is all about the course Exploratory Data Analysis.
+# Codes included are all about the course Exploratory Data Analysis.